 , passing Loch Lomond and beautifully desolate moors, detouring up to the mythical Isle of Skye and ending in Edinburgh.
 Or paddle your kayak

 to explore the hidden coves, sandy beaches and grey seals in Wales.
 Alternatively, watch out for porpoises, basking sharks and even the occasional whale on a sailing boat

 To slow down even more, appreciate the simpler things in life with a wild food

 In this "green and pleasant land", don't forget the National Parks such as the Lake District

 and the Cairngorms

-However should you wish to go further a field you can – there are trains to almost anywhere in the UK and Europe.
-This form of travel, often dubbed as ‘real travel’, allows you not only to enjoy the destination itself, but also the journey there as you sit back with a good book and watch the scenery float by from your window.
+However, if we can't tempt you to holiday in the UK, there are trains to almost anywhere in Europe.
+Train travel allows you not only to enjoy the destination itself, but also the journey there as you sit back with a good book and watch the scenery float by from your window.

 See more UK holidays

 around the world.